Get to know the history, food and hidden gems of Jalan Besar in our complete guide to the heritage ‘hood.

 For The People sits on a stretch of hardware shops, cafes and backpacker hostels.
 Step through the doors and you’ll find yourself in a welcoming minimalist space filled with designs in an array of geometric shapes and pops of colour.
-Its menu is pretty standard for a cafe, offering all-day brekkie, pastries, coffees, smoothies, cold-pressed juices and beers.
-Signatures include fried chicken and waffles, beer-battered fish and chips, wagyu beef burger and eggs benny.
+Its menu is pretty standard for a cafe, offering all-day brekkie, coffees, smoothies, cold-pressed juices and beers.
+Signatures include Sichuan fried chicken pita, beef ragu pasta, and spicy buffalo drumlets with sour cream.
 Come by the cafe for a chill hang if you’re in the Jalan Besar area!

 For The People, #01-01, 11 Hamilton Road, Singapore 209182

 For good grub paired with craft beers and cocktails, head to Druggists.
 With its retro storefront and warm interiors, it’s a great spot to catch up with the fam over a meal.
-You’ll be nibbling on har cheong gai (prawn paste chicken), kung pao chicken poppers and chilli crab fries as you savour champagnes, natural wines and cocktails.
+You’ll be nibbling on har cheong gai (prawn paste chicken), chicken rendang tacos, and curry fries as you savour craft beers, Asian spirits, and cocktails.